CVS will change the way it prices prescription drugs – KION546

 CVS will change the way it prices prescription drugs

+Currently, the prices customers pay for drugs and the payments pharmacies receive are largely determined by middlemen known as pharmacy benefit managers, which negotiate rebates from drug manufacturers to insurers.
+These complex reimbursement formulas aren’t directly based on what pharmacies spent to purchase specific drugs.

-The new approach, named CVS CostVantage, will use a formula that includes “the cost of the drug, a set markup and a fee that reflects the care and value of pharmacy services.”
-This method will determine the drug’s price and reimbursement with pharmacy benefit managers, known as PBMs, and payors.
+The new approach, named CVS CostVantage, will use a simpler formula that includes the cost of the drug, a set markup and a fee to determine the drug’s price and reimbursement with pharmacy benefit managers.
 It is expected to launch for commercial payors in 2025.
 The Wall Street Journal was first to report the news.

+The move could change the cost of prescription drugs for some patients, although it will not necessarily make all medicine cost less.
+Some drugs may cost less, while others might rise in price, CVS executives said.
+More prescription costs should fall than rise for consumers, employers and health insurers, they said.

-“We are leading with an approach that will shift how our retail pharmacy is compensated by implementing a more transparent and sustainable model that fairly aligns pharmacy reimbursement to the quality services we provide,” said Prem Shah, co-president of CVS Pharmacy and chief pharmacy officer at CVS Health.
-“It provides our PBM and payor clients a foundational step towards more pricing clarity for consumers.”
+“We are leading with an approach that will shift how our retail pharmacy is compensated by implementing a more transparent and sustainable model that fairly aligns pharmacy reimbursement to the quality services we provide,” said Prem Shah, co-president of CVS Pharmacy and chief pharmacy officer at CVS Health, in a statement.
+“It provides our [pharmacy benefit managers] and payor clients a foundational step towards more pricing clarity for consumers.”

-CVS will unveil the new system, along with other new initiatives, at its 2023 Investor Day on Tuesday.
+The announcement is the latest in series of changes that are roiling the prescription drug pricing model.

 CVS Caremark’s business suffered a significant blow over the summer when a major California health insurer, Blue Shield of California, announced it will no longer use the company as its pharmacy benefit manager and instead will partner with several companies, including Amazon Pharmacy and Mark Cuban Cost Plus Drug Company.